percona/pxb-docs/docs/index.md

 ### :material-backup-restore: Backup management { .title }

-Learn about different types of backups and how to take them.
+Learn about the different types of backups and how to take them.

 [Backup management :material-arrow-right:](backup-overview.md){ .md-button }